MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-project.md

    :::image type="content" source="../assets/images/teams-toolkit-v2/create-new-teams-app.png" alt-text="Teams toolkit sidebar":::

-1. You can select **Create a new Teams app** or **Start from a sample**.
+1. Select **Create a new Teams app**.

    :::image type="content" source="../assets/images/teams-toolkit-v2/select-create-app.png" alt-text="Create an app":::

-1. If you select **Create a new Teams app**, the following image displays with templates from three categories: Scenario-based Teams app, Basic Teams app, and Extended Teams apps across Microsoft 365:
+1. The following image displays different app templates from three categories: Scenario-based Teams app, Basic Teams app, and Extended Teams apps across Microsoft 365:

    :::image type="content" source="../assets/images/teams-toolkit-v2/teams-capabilities.png" alt-text="Capabilties for Teams app":::

 1. Select at least one option to start creating the Teams app.

    > [!NOTE]
    > For SPFx, follow the same steps to create a new Teams app and you need to select Framework and Web Part Name as well.
-For more information, refer [Build a Teams app with SPFx](../sbs-gs-spfx.yml).
+For more information, see [Build a Teams app with SPFx](../sbs-gs-spfx.yml).

 ## Step-by-step guides using Teams Toolkit